 - public interest

-- social factors such as the age/state of health of the offender and possibly his/her family/amount stolen
+- social factors such as the age/state of health of the offender and possibly his/her family

 - co-operation and explanation of the offender

 No single factor will determine whether or not a prosecution will be pursued, but officers will strive to apply consistency when reaching a decision.
-A separate prosecution policy sets out our approach in more detail.
+A separate prosecution policy sets in more detail our approach.